The Next Defense Strategy

 About this commentary series

-Regardless of who wins the next presidential election, by statute the DoD must deliver a new National Defense Strategy (NDS) to Congress in 2022.
+By statute, the Department of Defense (DoD) must deliver a new National Defense Strategy (NDS) to Congress in 2022.
 And CNAS is here to help.
 From July to December 2020, CNAS will release new papers every week on the tough issues the next NDS should tackle.
 The goal of this project is to provide intellectual capital to the drafters of the 2022 NDS, focusing specifically on unfinished business from the past several defense strategies and areas where change is necessary but difficult.

 Explore this series